 Breaking up a fight:

 2. Immediately separate them.
-Put the aggressor on leash and immediately remove him/her from the park.
-If at home, place him into his crate…if you do not have a crate, isolate them both dogs for at least 30 minutes.
+Put the aggressor on a leash and quickly remove him/her from the park.
+If at home, place him into his crate, if you do not have a crate, isolate them both dogs for at least 30 minutes.

 Reduce the aggressor’s pack status:

 1. Place the aggressor on a leash during feeding time.
 He is to watch the other dog eat first.

 2. Feed the aggressor by hand if necessary, to reinforce your Alpha status.

 4. Command your dog for everything.
 He must “earn” meals, walks, attention, etc. Make him sit, stay, or down before being fed, walked, or even played with.

 5. Never allow an aggressive dog on the furniture!
 It raises them in pack status.

 1. Shout or scream; it only escalates the situation.
 Stay calm

 2. Grab for the collars.
 Dogs usually target the neck area when they fight; your hand and arm will be in the danger zone.